tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1d-jane-upgrade_all_sites-overview.md

     - [ ] Set the price for portraits at $500 each
     - [ ] Reexamine conversions to prevent spam
 - [ ] 5.
 JooMooWebSites.com - Flask and Material Design Lite [MDL]
+    - [ ] Will update content later
+- [ ] 6.
+TomWHartung.com - ~~Wordpress~~ -> Django and Material Design Bootstrap [MDB]
+    - [ ] Replace the WP version of TomWHartung.com with a new, single-page Django site
+    - [ ] Will update content later

+Each site has its own file in this directory, e.g., `2a-artsyvisions.md`, containing details about what I want to change.

+# Additional Goals - After Making Barbara the Server

+Once barbara is the server and we have ava for development, also make the following changes:

+- [ ] 1.
+ArtsyVisions.com - Django and Materialize
+    - [ ] Should be ok already
+- [ ] 2.
+TomHartung.com - Django and MUI-CSS
+    - [ ] Should already be ok
+- [ ] 3.
+SeeOurMinds.com - Django and Material Design Bootstrap [MDB]
+    - [ ] Should already be ok
+- [ ] 4.
+Groja.com - Flask and Material Design Bootstrap [MDB]
+    - [ ] Should already be ok
+- [ ] 5.
+JooMooWebSites.com - Flask and Material Design Lite [MDL]
     - [ ] Update content on JooMooWebSites.com, replacing freelancer stuff with content aimed at selling my books
     - [ ] Consider switching to Material Design Bootstrap [MDB]
-    - [ ] Stick to contant that says what I have for sale, and what's in progress and coming soon
+    - [ ] Stick to content that says what I have for sale, and what's in progress and coming soon
     - [ ] **Do not duplicate what's on TomWHartung.com**
 - [ ] 6.
 TomWHartung.com - ~~Wordpress~~ -> Django and Material Design Bootstrap [MDB]
-    - [ ] Replace the WP version of TomWHartung.com with a new, minimal Django version
+    - [ ] Create new content on TomWHartung.com with a new menu and articles
     - [ ] Stick to content that says who I am and what I do, e.g., Download spreadsheets, article about my FFM results
     - [ ] **Do not duplicate what's on JooMooWebSites.com**